agencyleroy/craft-kint/README.md

-# craft-kint
+# Kint Debugger
-Craft CMS plugin for Kint debugging
+## Kint debugging plugin for Craft CMS 3.x

+[Kint](https://kint-php.github.io/kint/) is a powerful debugging tool for [PHP](http://www.php.net/).
+This plugin enables you to use Kint in your [Twig](https://twig.symfony.com/) templates in [Craft CMS](https://craftcms.com/).

 ## Usage

+Using Kint in your Twig templates couldn't be simpler:

 ```twig
 {{ d(craft) }}
 {{ d() }}
 ```

+## Requirements

+This plugin requires Craft CMS 3.0 or later.

-## Installation with composer
+## Installation with Composer

+1. Add the following to the repositories section of your `composer.json` file.

 ```json
 "repositories": [